Michał Głowiński: Awards and distinctions

 Głowiński had four honorary degrees.
-In 2002, Głowiński was honored with the Kazimierz Wyka.
+In 2002, Głowiński was honored with the Kazimierz Wyka Award.
 In 2004, Głowiński was awarded by the Alfred Toepfer Foundation in Hamburg.
 In January 2007, Głowiński was awarded the gold medal for Merit to Culture - Gloria Artis.
 In 2008, Głowiński became a laureate of the literary award of the Polish PEN Club, with the Jan Parandowski prize.
-On 8 March 2013, for outstanding services in researching, documenting and commemorating the history of March '68.
-Głowiński was decorated with the Officer's Cross of the Order of Polonia Restituta.
+On 8 March 2013, for outstanding services in researching, documenting and commemorating the history of March '68, Głowiński was decorated with the Officer's Cross of the Order of Polonia Restituta.

-Nominated four times for the Nike Literary Award: in 1997 for Speech in a state of siege, in 1999 for Black Seasons, in 2001 for Ulysses' Day and other sketches on non-mythological topics, and in 2011 for Circles of Strangeness.
+Głowiński was nominated four times for the Nike Literary Award: in 1997 for Speech in a state of siege, in 1999 for Black Seasons, in 2001 for Ulysses' Day and other sketches on non-mythological topics, and in 2011 for Circles of Strangeness.
 On 11 December 2016, Głowiński received the Lodz Literary Award.
 Julian Tuwim, awarded to him for "not only literary but also ethical standards" and "commitment to the world's affairs."